Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

 Your “get out of jail free” card

 Now you know that the ATO has a “no tax bill, no late fine” policy.
 But what if one or more of your late tax returns results in a tax bill?
-You might have had a lot of bank interest in one year, or owed money due to a capital gain, a HELP debt or medicare levy surcharge.
+You might have had a lot of bank interest in one year, or owed money due to a capital gain, a HELP debt or a Medicare levy surcharge.

-Let’s use a real life example.
+Let’s use a real-life example.
 Jim (not his real name) was an employee taxpayer who hadn’t lodged since 1998.
 He had refunds in most years, but not all years.
 By lodging the returns in the optimal order, Jim ended up without any fines, received a net refund, and the worst he got was the generic warning letter below:

-Interest charges and reversing ATO penalties
+Interest charges and reversing ATO fines

 The GIC is there to discourage people from using the ATO like a bank, and making the outcome worse for late payers compared to those who are up to date.